-The Federalist Society is one of the largest and most influential conservative legal organizations in the U.S. Leonard Leo, the organization’s longtime vice president and current vice chair, has used his position in the Federalist Society to reshape federal and state courts.
+The Federalist Society is one of the largest and most influential conservative legal organizations in the U.S. Leonard Leo, the organization’s longtime vice president and current co-chairman, has used his position in the Federalist Society to reshape federal and state courts.
 Most notably, the group is connected to the last five Supreme Court nominees appointed by Republican presidents and its membership includes numerous individuals who were instrumental to the events on January 6, 2021.

 The Federalist Society was founded in 1980 by three law students at Yale University and at the University of Chicago in response to what they perceived as the “pervasive liberalism of America’s law schools.”
 The organization was established as a nonprofit in 1982 and expanded to include chapters at law schools across the country.

 The Federalist Society was created as the “ideological counter-revolution” to the Supreme Court’s decisions over the past thirty years that expanded civil liberties.
 Between 1954 and 1973, the Supreme Court ruled in favor of civil rights advocates in the areas of abortion, birth control, racial integration, and voting rights.
 Republican-appointed justices sided with liberal justices in many of these cases, opting to exercise “judicial restraint.”

 In response to the Supreme Court’s liberal shift, members of the Federalist Society wanted to create “a new kind of judicial activism” and “were not shy about demanding that the courts take the lead in restoring the rightful order.”

 By 1983, the society had chapters in over a dozen law schools.
 The group continued to function primarily as an organization for law students until the early 1990s, when conservative activist Leonard Leo helped transform the organization into the powerful judicial group that it is today.

 Conservative activist Leonard Leo has been credited with transforming the Federalist Society from primarily a student organization into the enormously influential group it is today.